derekkedziora/derekkedziora.com/_posts/essays/2021-01-06-price-of-freemium.md

 ---
 title: The Price of Freemium
 description: "The Freemium model shapes society in quiet yet profound ways.
-We should use extreme caution when using “free”products."
+We should use extreme caution when using “free” products."
 tags: politics tech
 permalink: /blog/price-of-freemium
 ---